pcrease/latlngtotimezone/README.md

 Dependencies:

-- https://github.com/bjornharrtell/jts2geojson to read the geoJSON data.
+- https://github.com/bjornharrtell/jts2geojson to read the GeoJSON data.

 - The Java Topology Suite is used to build an rtree index to speed up queries, and perform geometric operations